ESMValGroup/ESMValTool_Tutorial/_extras/guide.md

 so that participants will still have time after the reminder to complete setup).

-Plan for the tutorial to last at least two hours (this could vary based on your choice of modules and any changes you have made to the tutorial).
+Prepare an estimate for how long the tutorial will last (this could vary based on your choice of modules and any changes you have made to the tutorial).
-If you do go longer, please include comfort breaks as needed.
+Do include comfort breaks as needed.

-If more than one person will be conducting the tutorial, discuss ahead and decide who will handle each component for a smooth flow of material.
+If more than one person will be conducting the tutorial, discuss ahead and decide who will handle each component for a smooth flow of the material.

 Remind people a few days before the meeting about the pre-meeting exercises.